xonsh/xonsh/README.rst

 The xonsh shell community
 *************************

-The xonsh shell is developing by the community of volunteers and have no organisation that can get grants, donations or additional support.
-There are two major ways to help the xonsh shell: to spread a good word about xonsh shell in the world (`write a tweet`_) and give an effort to improve the xonsh shell (`solve the issue <https://github.com/xonsh/xonsh/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc>`_).
-We're very welcome the new contributors!
+The xonsh shell is developed by a community of volunteers and has no organization that can get grants, donations or additional support.
+There are two major ways to help the xonsh shell: to spread the good word about xonsh in the world (`write a tweet`_) and to help improve the xonsh shell (`solve an issue <https://github.com/xonsh/xonsh/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc>`_).
+We welcome new contributors!

 .. _write a tweet: https://twitter.com/intent/tweet?text=xonsh%20is%20a%20Python-powered,%20cross-platform,%20Unix-gazing%20shell%20language%20and%20command%20prompt.&url=https://github.com/xonsh/xonsh